All Products

 Geo query

 As mobile devices gain popularity, geographical location data becomes increasingly important.
 Geographical location data is used in various apps such as social media apps, food delivery apps, sports apps, and Internet of Vehicles (IoV) apps.
-These apps require query features to provide for geographical location data.
+These apps require query features that support geographical location data.

 Search indexes support queries based on the following geographical location data: